Drinking Vinegars have a multitude of great uses including:

 Recipe for Grapefruit Shrub Spritzer or Italian Soda

 - Fill a tall glass with ice and add vodka and grapefruit shrub syrup.
 Stir well.
 Top off the glass with club soda or sparkling water and a pinch of sea salt if desired.
 Garnish with grapefruit peel.

-- For a mocktail, just forego the vodka or gin.
+- For an Italian Soda, just forego the vodka or gin.

 Recipe for Bourbon Cherry Bomb Cocktail

 - 2 oz bourbon (I like rye whiskey but bourbon is great also)

 - 1/2 oz.
 Spiced Cherry Drinking Vinegar (use 1 oz if you like sweeter drinks)

 - 3-4 dashes cherry bitters (other bitters are fine also)